Special Improvement Division (SID)

 Through the Special Improvement Division, the CRDA funds an annual $1,000,000 dedicated Atlantic City Police Department Tourism District Police Patrol Unit consisting of 30 S.L.E.O.
 Class II police officers, three sergeants and one lieutenant who serves as the unit commander.
 The SID Director is the CRDA’s liaison and agreement overseer and works closely with the Chief of Police, CRDA leadership, CRDA Board of Directors and Tourism District stakeholders regarding the unit’s deployment, scheduling and Tourism District special event coverage.

-Boardwalk Furniture Replacement Project – This project includes acquiring and displaying 1.)
+Boardwalk Furniture Replacement Project – This project includes constructing, installing, and maintaining 1.)
 70 beach entrance arches, 2.)
 140 contemporary benches, 3.)
-60 Adirondack chairs, 4.)
+95 Adirondack chairs, 4.)
 140 flower planters, 5.)
 24 traditional backless benches along the Boardwalk.

-Bus and Jitney Shelters – This project includes the design, installation, and maintenance of 50 new bus and Jitney shelters.
+Bus and Jitney Shelters – This project includes the design, procurement, installation, and ongoing maintenance of 50 new bus and Jitney shelters.

-Class II Officer Deployment – This project includes helping to fund 25 Class II police officers hired by the Atlantic City Police Department.
+Class II Officer Deployment – This project includes funding of up to 65 Class II police officers hired by the Atlantic City Police Department.

 Gardners Basin Landscape Improvements – This project includes the redesign and build out of Rhode Island Avenue into major entrance, the redesign and expansion of side parking lot in eco-friendly parking, and redesign and landscaping of New Hampshire Avenue entrance.